 ❱ Both the northern and southern market areas saw counties split, with prices rising in around half while contracting in the other half.
 Year over year, prices fell 6.4% in the south and 4% in the north.

 ❱ Median listing prices in the first quarter were up by only .9% over the fourth quarter of last year.
 Interestingly, listing prices were up more than 10% in the populous Ada County, which many believed would see significant downward price pressure after the rapid growth over the past few years.

 Rates in the first quarter of 2023 were far less volatile than last year, even with the brief but significant impact of early March’s banking crisis.
 It appears that buyers are jumping in when rates dip, which was the case in mid-January and again in early February.

 Even with the March Consumer Price Index report showing inflation slowing, I still expect the Federal Reserve to raise short-term rates one more time following their May meeting before pausing rate increases.
 This should be the catalyst that allows mortgage rates to start trending lower at a more consistent pace than we have seen so far this year.
 My current forecast is that rates will continue to move lower with occasional spikes, and that they will hold below 6% in the second half of this year.

 Idaho Days on Market

-❱ Homes sold the fastest in Ada County in the southern part of the state, and in Shoshone County in Northern Idaho.
+❱ Homes sold fastest in Payette County in the southern part of the state and in Shoshone County in Northern Idaho.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.